 “Whether written in the first, second or third person (all of which are used in different stories across the collection), these stories fail to hit the mark.”

 > Yeah, nah – please see reviews from experienced reviewers who have had training in writing. https://nzshortstories.com/reviews/

 “But the writing is often too authorial, poorly proofread and possibly offensive,” Breslin writes.

 > Breslin – who, again, has published very little – appears to have an ulterior motive in publishing her hit piece.
-Some kind of hate-jealousy-bitterness, probably motivated by how little she has achieved.
+Some kind of hate-jealousy-bitterness.
 Not very professional.
 Let’s read on.

 “The cumulative effect of pages and pages of casual, barely-disguised disability-bashing leaves a pretty sour taste.”

-> Considering one of my day jobs recently was organising this year’s inaugural Delivering Disability Services Conference, it’s outrageous to suggest the author has done some “disability-bashing.”
+> Considering one of my day jobs recently was organising a conference for people with disabilities, it’s outrageous to suggest the author has done some “disability-bashing.”
 I’m waiting on an apology for this particular line.

-“It’s hard for the reader to move beyond offensive cliché and find a place of empathy. “
+“It’s hard for the reader to move beyond offensive cliché and find a place of empathy,” Breslin writes.

 I have empathy for all my fellow writers in New Zealand, and it would have been nice if this fellow writer of Polish ancestry has shown some empathy for a fellow Pole.
 Sadly, NZ writer Liz Breslin has brought hate and bitterness into her writing.
 It’s a shame and a waste.